jcarter-1/BayesianCal_40K/README.md

 Why it is necessary
 -------------------
 The 40K decay constant underpins both the K-Ar and 40Ar/39Ar chronometers.
 However, currently there are a range of potential choices for calibrations that have their own unique nominal values and distinct uncertainties.
-With this algorithm we attempt to make the "best" estimate of the 40K decay constant using the analyses of Vesuvius and a suite of samples with combined 40Ar/39Ar, U238/Pb206, and U235/207Pb data.
+With this algorithm we attempt to make the "best" (or least wrong) estimates of the 40K decay constant using the analyses of Vesuvius and a suite of samples with combined 40Ar/39Ar, U238/Pb206, and U235/207Pb data.
 We have attempted to account for as many unknowns of all of these systems with unique age perturbation parameters for all samples.
 We then perform a detailed MCMC analysis to make inferences on the 40K total decay constant and all other model parameters.
 For all details see - Jack N. Carter, Caroline E.J.
 Hasler, Anthony J. Fuentes, Andrew J. Tholt, Leah E. Morgan, Paul R. Renne, Bayesian calibration of the 40K decay scheme with implications for 40K-based geochronology, Geochimica et Cosmochimica Acta,
 2025,